Octanoz/AdventOfCode2024/Day23/instructions.md

 ## Challenge 1

 Find all the sets of three inter-connected computers.
 How many contain at least one computer with a name that starts with `t`?

+<hr><br>

+# Part Two

+There are still way too many results to go through them all.
+You'll have to find the LAN party another way and go there yourself.

+## Rules

+Since it doesn't seem like any employees are around, you figure they must all be at the LAN party.
+If that's true, the LAN party will be the *largest set of computers that are all connected to each other*.
+That is, for each computer at the LAN party, that computer will have a connection to every other computer at the LAN party.

+## Examples

+In the above example, the largest set of computers that are all connected to each other is made up of `co`, `de`, `ka`, and `ta`.
+Each computer in this set has a connection to every other computer in the set:

+    ka-co
+    ta-co
+    de-co
+    ta-ka
+    de-ta
+    ka-de

+The LAN party posters say that the *password* to get into the LAN party is the name of every computer at the LAN party, sorted alphabetically, then joined together with commas.
+(The people running the LAN party are clearly a bunch of nerds.)
+In this example, the password would be `co,de,ka,ta`.

+## Challenge 2

+What is the password to get into the LAN party?